 Accidents happen, especially when children are involved.
 Children are not always aware of the consequences of their actions and therefore are more likely to be accidentally injured than adults are.
-Children with special needs are especially prone to accidental injury as they are often in less control of their bodies than typically developing children are.
-When it comes to keeping children safe from injury or illness, their caregivers, teachers, coaches, and other adults are responsible for their wellbeing.
-For children with special needs, the importance of having clear advocates for their physical health, when they are unable to do it themselves, becomes even more pronounced.
+Children with special needs are especially prone to accidental injury as they often have less control of their bodies than developing children.
+When it comes to keeping children safe from injury or illness, their caregivers, teachers, coaches, and other adults are responsible for their well-being.
+For children with special needs, the importance of having clear advocates for their physical health becomes even more pronounced when they cannot do it themselves.

-- Preserve life by stopping bleeding
+- Preserve life by stopping bleeding.

-- Prevent further harm by not moving a child after a fall to prevent spinal injury, or elevating the head of an unconscious child
+- Prevent further harm by not moving a child after a fall to prevent spinal injury or elevating the head of an unconscious child.

 - Focus on recovery by preventing shock with comforting words or providing blankets.